White Oak Precision Service Rifle Uppers

 post-ban configurations.
 Pre-ban rifles will have a bayonet

-lug on the front sight base and an A1 or A2 style flash hider.
+lug on the front sight base and an A2 style flash hider.

 Post-ban will have an 11 degree target crown.